DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 This step is executed once when registering the Analytics Extension from the disy Cadenza Management Center GUI and does not need to be repeated unless the extension's configuration changes.

 By sending an `HTTP(S) POST` request to the same endpoint and including the data, metadata and parameters as specified in the extension's configuration as payload, the extension is executed.
-This step is executed each time that the Analytics Extension is invoked from the disy Cadenza GUI and Cadenza takes care of properly formatting the payload.
+This step is executed each time that the Analytics Extension is invoked from the disy Cadenza GUI and disy Cadenza takes care of properly formatting the payload.

 The `cadenzaanalytics` module provides the functionality to abstract the required communication and easily configure the Analytics Extension's responses to the above requests.